 I’ve been a leader in an almost 200 year old company and a new business.
 I’ve led in a church plant and now in an over 100 years old established church.
-One thing I’ve learned is that there are many similarities in organizational structure — especially when it comes to the need for changing that structure.
+One thing I’ve learned is there are many similarities in organizations – especially when it comes to the need for changing structure.

-Healthy organizations maintain an unchanging vision long-term by being willing to change their organizational structure as needed.
+Healthy organizations maintain an unchanging vision long-term.
+One way they do so is with a willingness to change their organizational structure as needed.

 When it comes to organizational structure not everything needs changing.
 If the structure works.
 Keep it.
 It’s comfortable.
 People understand it.
 Progress is happening.

 There are times to change.
-It’s important that leaders realize those times.
+It’s important leaders realize those times.

 How do you know when organizational structural change is needed?